rossclark24/ICT_302_2019_Fall/assessments/Proofs of Concept/Hugo_Tinkering_Report_template.md

 # What Changes Did You Make?

-> Use this section to describe what changes you made to the content and presentation of the class Hugo website during the Week 4 and Week 5 Explore and Create classes.
+> Use this section to describe what changes you made to the content and presentation of the class Hugo website during the Week 4 and Week 5 Explore and Create classes (and during your own time).
 You can also use this section to discuss what you would have liked to change but couldn't quite figure out.

 # What Did You Learn?